 LIST OF MEMBERS/VACANCIES: For a list of members, see the Senate Sharepoint master committee list.

-CHAIR: Jeff Tyus
+CHAIR: TBD

-QUALIFICATIONS OF COMMITTEE MEMBERS: This committee is best staffed by those who have an interest in diversity and inclusion.
+QUALIFICATIONS OF COMMITTEE MEMBERS: This committee is best staffed by those who have an interest in belonging, empowerment and engagement.
 There are no qualifications, other than those specified by the composition.

-TERM: 2022-23
+TERM: 2025-26